 - Professor Jonathan Gillard (Neuroradiology, Atheromatous Plaque Imaging)

 - Dr Tomasz Matys (Neuroradiology)

 - Dr Ferdia Gallagher (Hyperpolarised MRI, Imaging in Oncology)

 MPhil in Medical Science (Radiology)

 This is a one-year MPhil in Medical Science (Radiology) programme, with admission in October.
 The Department may accept one or two students a year.
 The MPhil degree is examined by research dissertation (up to a maximum of 20,000 words) and oral examination on the project.
 It is possible to continue on to the PhD if the quality of the MPhil convinces the Supervisor and Faculty Degree Committee that the student has the skills and ability successfully to complete the higher degree.
-For more information on the the MPhil program, please see this page.
+For more information on the the MPhil program or to apply, please see this page.

 PhD in Radiology

 The Department may accept three or four students a year for the PhD in Radiology programme.
 Admission is usually in October, but it is also possible to start in January or April.
 For more information and to apply, see this page.

 Most students on the PhD programme will be involved to some extent in one or more of the grant-funded research projects underway in the Department or Addenbrooke’s Hospital.
 They can be involved in clinical trials and the transfer of research developments into patients.